Prepare to Believe in Your Dream When Others Don’t

 • Take one small step forward.
 Sometimes the step is almost invisible, but action matters for me, especially in difficult seasons.

-So how will you prepare to believe in your dream when other’s don’t?
-What helps you stay steady?
-What strengthens and encourages you?
+So, how will you prepare now to believe in your dream when other’s don’t?

 Have a plan in place before you need it.